Welcome to today's edition of the Rush 24-7 podcast.

 Drawing pizzas improved the mood by 28%.

-Cupcakes and strawberries improved moods by 27%.
+Cupcakes and strawberries improve moods by 27%, 22%, respectively.

-However, the pepper group, their mood only went up by 1%.
+However, the Pepper Group, their mood only went up by 1%.

 Is this not absurd?